Frequently Asked Questions

 Organisations such as SVP are clear that home visits must be done in pairs.

-Extraordinary ministers of communion visiting people in their own homes should also go in pairs.
+Extraordinary ministers visiting people in their own homes should also go in pairs.
 You should not handle money or take responsibility for personal affairs without explicit written agreement.
 You should be careful about touch and respectful of people’s privacy.
 You should know what to do if you are concerned about an adult.

 It is extremely rare that it is justified to work on your own with a person who may be vulnerable or at risk.
 In any circumstances where you think working on your own is justified, advice must be taken.
 There should always be a risk assessment and a record as to why you are visiting on your own.